Updated June 24, 2020

 When we look at Kaplan’s $149 On Demand option, too, we can’t see many reasons to choose it over Magoosh’s $100 1 month package.
 So, at nearly every price point, we see better alternatives with Kaplan’s competitors.

-That doesn’t mean that Kaplan won’t work for you, though, as every company’s teaching style works best with specific students; be sure to check out Kaplan’s SAT test prep courses to decide for yourself if they’re a worthwhile option.
+That doesn’t mean that Kaplan won’t work for you, though, as every company’s teaching style works best with specific students; be sure to check out our in-depth review of Kaplan’s SAT test prep courses to decide for yourself if they’re a worthwhile option.

 What is the best SAT prep course?